-Muur van Geraardsbergen is one of the most famous roads for cyclists in the world.
-It’s located in the center of the ancient city of Geraardsbergen, in the hilly southern part of the Belgian province of East Flanders.
+The Muur van Geraardsbergen, also known as the Wall of Geraardsbergen, is a famous climb in the center of the ancient city of Geraardsbergen, in the hilly southern part of the Belgian province of East Flanders.